ppmzhang2/lambda-arch-producer/README.md

 ## Usage

-1. Push finnhub trade stream to the Kafaka by adding symbols of Us stocks, forex and crypto, separated by comma:
+1. Push finnhub trade stream to the Kafaka by adding symbols of Us stocks, forex and crypto, separated by space:

     ```sh
     python -m app kafka BINANCE:BTCUSDT AMZN